 Known as “The Horse Capital of the World” for its thoroughbred equine industry, Lexington is the 62nd largest television market in the country with a population of 1.2 million people.
 Lexington is also a technology, education, and healthcare center with three universities (including the market’s largest employer, the University of Kentucky, the state’s flagship institution of higher education), five private colleges, two theological seminaries, and three major hospital facilities.
 Toyota Motor Manufacturing has its largest North American assembly plant just outside of Lexington in Georgetown, KY where the Toyota Camry, North America’s bestselling car, is made.
 Lexington is also the home to Lexmark International, a Fortune 500 company which develops and manufactures printing and imaging products with worldwide distribution.

-The WDEF TV local sales department is strong, trained, dedicated and diverse and has an aggressive plan to target new revenue generation and new media opportunities.
-A strong history and a bright future, WDEF-TV is setting the pace for Morris Network in ratings and revenue growth in the Tennessee Valley.
+The WDEF-TV local sales department is vibrant, trained, dedicated and diverse and has an aggressive plan to target new revenue generation and new media opportunities.
+A strong history and a bright future, WDEF-TV is setting the pace for Morris Network in harnessing technology and cultivating ratings and revenue growth in the Tennessee Valley.

 WCBI-DT/ MY MS-TV (MNT Affiliate)